 All in all, my day in Coral Bay was absolutely fantastic, only to be topped by a day in Turquoise Bay.

-Did I mention the forecast for Exmouth for the next five days is 33 – 34 degrees and sunny??
+Did I mention the forecast for Exmouth for the next five days was 33 – 34 degrees and sunny??

 Day 5 – Turquoise Bay and